Checklist For Buying A Website

 - Search for and update all affiliate links.

-- Update tracking codes.
+– Update tracking codes.
 Assuming the site uses analytics software, there will be tracking code.
 Be sure to replace any code with your own tracking code.
+(You may want to save old analytics information for your own purposes as well.
+Analytics programs usually offer an option to download their analytics info in different formats.)
 Same applies to any ad network code.
 If you use Google Adsense for example, make sure you replace all ad units with your own code.

 Once you’ve erased all previous owner’s references and codes, you can start advertising and promoting the website and develop it to your own likes – congratulations!